-- 5.2 Use existing grant funding to update the Charter and Strategic Plan for the EIP Parcel Specific Working Group. - 5.3 Improve BMP Compliance Tracking and Reporting Streamline TRPA and local jurisdiction BMP data collection processes and reporting to improve accuracy of BMP compliance information.
-Report out on enforcement actions annually in the TRPA Annual Report.
-Improving collection and reporting of BMP compliance information supports the TRPA Strategic Plan.
+- the TMDL and be additive to the existing criteria by which TRPA and local governments prioritizes areas targeted for implementation. - 5.2 Use existing grant funding to update the Charter and Strategic Plan for the EIP Parcel BMP Working Group. - 5.3 Improve BMP Implementation Tracking and Reporting Streamline BMP data collection processes and reporting to improve accuracy of BMP implementation and maintenance information and efficient data transfer that supports TMDL credit calculations.
+Report out on implementation and compliance actions annually in the TRPA Annual Report.
+Improving collection and reporting of BMP implementation, compliance and maintenance information supports the TRPA Strategic Plan.